0wntech/ownacl/README.md

 * Deleting permissions

 Features that are planned for the future as of right now include:
-* Updating existing permissions
-* Creating Access Groups
-* Setting permissions for Access Groups
+* Add Access Groups with member
 * Support a local mode that only updates a local graph

 ## Usage